syegulalp/conway-2022/README.md

 Th `src\life.py` file has some alternate rules for Life that can be uncommented and used in place of the existing rules.

+You can also edit the colors used to render the playing field by altering the values for `colors` in `src\conway.py`.

 License: MIT